-While our own journey began more than 40 years ago, it parallels the history of OSHA.
-Over that same timeframe, OSHA advanced safety across the country on so many levels that have truly made a difference in the workplace and for workers.
+We felt it would make sense to look back at OSHA's journey over the past 40- 50 years.
+MCR Safety's journey began more than 40 years ago too, and it parallels the history of OSHA.
+Over that time frame, OSHA has advanced safety across the country that genuinely makes a difference in the workplace and workers.

-The mission of the Occupational Safety and Health Administration is to assure the safety and health of America’s workers by setting and enforcing standards; providing training, outreach, and education; establishing partnerships; and encouraging continual improvement in workplace safety and healthy.
+The mission of the Occupational Safety and Health Administration is to assure the safety and health of America's workers by setting and enforcing standards, providing training, outreach, and education, establishing partnerships, and encouraging continual improvement in workplace safety and health.

 OSHA History Highlights

-Here’s a quick snapshot of the key moments in OSHA history.
+Here's a quick snapshot of the critical moments in OSHA history.

 - 1968 - President Lyndon Johnson's Labor Department proposed legislation to develop a federal regulatory program for workplace safety.